-The procedures and criteria for evaluating proposals are the same as those stipulated for regular sabbatical leaves of absence.
-(See Part One [Faculty Rights and Responsibilities], Article IX [Leaves of Absence], Section A [Sabbatical Leaves of Absence], numbers 3 and 4.)
+The procedures and criteria for evaluating pre-tenure research leave proposals are the same as those stipulated for regular sabbatical leaves of absence.
+(See Part One [Faculty Rights and Responsibilities], Article IX [Leaves of Absence], Section A [Sabbatical Leaves of Absence], numbers 3 and 4-.)